Personal tools

 Select which release you want by clicking on the appropriately named directory and then click on the source directory to find the bzipped tar file of the source.
 Download this.

-Copy your bzipped tar file to your CMISS root directory and then extract it, eg
+Copy your bzipped tar file the directory you created and then extract it using tar, eg:

 tar -xvf firefox-3.0.1-source.tar.bz2